james-stevens/giant-dns/README.md

 ## Memory Usage

-Since 2017 the mwemory usage has increased from 6.6Gb to 10Gb.
+Since 2017 the memory usage has increased from 6.6Gb to 10Gb.
 This is due to two factors

 - The number of names has increased from 144M to 174M
 - Far more names are now signed.
 This is the most significant factor.

-All DNSSEC RRs (DS, NSEC3 & RRSIG) are unique and use hashes that create a result that will be (mostly) uncompressable.
+All reoccuring DNSSEC RRs (DS, NSEC3 & RRSIG) are unique and use hashes that create a result that will be (mostly) uncompressable.

 ## Example